 The paper is organized as follows.
 In its first part, I discuss Lucas's view of 'good' macroeconomic theory and ideology.
 I show that his definition of theory is narrower than the common understanding, and continue with a few other clarifications of his vision.
 In Part 2, I discuss Lucas's position with respect to what I call the 'non-interference' precept, the proposition that ideology should not interfere into theory.
-In the third part, I do the same with the 'non-exploitation' precept, the proposition that a model's policy conclusions should not be
+In the third part, I do the same with the 'non-exploitation' precept, the proposition that a model's policy conclusions should not be translated into policy recommendations to public authorities whenever these conclusions are built into the model's premises.
+Part 4 is my assessment of Lucas's standpoint.
+First, I bring out the extent to which Lucas departs from the view held by most specialized methodologists.
+Second, I wonder whether the new classical revolution resulted from a political agenda.
+Third, I claim that Lucas's methodological standpoint shows signs of tension, which I explain by arguing that Lucas has one foot in the Walrasian and the other in the Marshallian universe.
+That is, while proclaiming himself to be a neo-Walrasian economist, Lucas has no qualms working along Friedmanian methodological principles.
+To me, this is troublesome since I view these two approaches as incompatible.

-The Lucas archives also contain draft versions of published papers.
+&lt;sup>1 The Lucas archives also contain draft versions of published papers.
 A comparison of the final draft with the published version sometimes reveals that Lucas decided to delete whole paragraphs of the draft paper.
 These are passages which Lucas wrote but eventually chose not to publish, in my opinion often for diplomatic reasons.
 Nonetheless, the commentator will find such passages especially enlightening and may well wish to quote them.
 This is fair game, I think, once an author has agreed to open his archives.
 However the reader should be warned about the particular status of these passages.
 In the present article, the situation occurs only once, apropos of Lucas's review article of Tobin's Asset Accumulation and Economic Activity book.